databrickslabs/mosaic/docs/source/api/raster-functions.rst

     :type tile: Column (RasterTileType)
     :param geometry: A column containing the geometry to clip the raster to.
     :type geometry: Column (GeometryType)
+    :param cutline_all_touched: A column to specify pixels boundary behavior.
+    :type cutline_all_touched: Column (BooleanType)
     :rtype: Column: RasterTileType

 .. note::
-  Notes

-    :code:`geometry` is expected to be:
-      - in the same coordinate reference system as the raster.
+  **Notes**
+    Geometry input
-      - a polygon or a multipolygon.
+      The :code:`geometry` parameter is expected to be a polygon or a multipolygon.

+    Cutline handling
+      The :code:`cutline_all_touched` parameter:

+      - Optional: default is true.
+This is a GDAL warp config for the operation.
+      - If set to true, the pixels touching the geometry are included in the clip, regardless of half-in or half-out; this is important for tessellation behaviors.
+      - If set to false, only at least half-in pixels are included in the clip.
+      - More information can be found `here <https://gdal.org/en/latest/api/gdalwarp_cpp.html>`__

+      The actual GDAL command employed to perform the clipping operation is as follows:
+      :code:`"gdalwarp -wo CUTLINE_ALL_TOUCHED=<TRUE|FALSE> -cutline <GEOMETRY> -crop_to_cutline"`

+    Output
-    The output raster tiles will have:
+      Output raster tiles will have:

         - the same extent as the input geometry.
         - the same number of bands as the input raster.
         - the same pixel data type as the input raster.
         - the same pixel size as the input raster.
         - the same coordinate reference system as the input raster.
 ..

     :example: